eprintsug/json-ld/README.md

 Copy the file to the corresponding location in your EPrints archive (where [name] is the name of your archive).

-To make the export appear in the <head> as a JavaScript, add the following line to your archives/[name]/cfg/cfg.d/eprint_render.pl
+To make the export appear in the head of abstract pages as a JavaScript, add the following line to your archives/[name]/cfg/cfg.d/eprint_render.pl

 $links->appendChild( $session->plugin( "Export::JSONLD" )->dataobj_to_html_header( $eprint ) );